galastrostats/general/git-tutorial/05-branches.md

 As you can see, the master branch does not include our updated notes about Pluto.

-Now you decide you are pretty confident that the heart in Pluto is charming, so you want to fold in all of the changes you've made on the experimental branch into the master branch.
+Now we decide we are pretty confident that Pluto's heart is charming, so we want to fold all of the changes we've made on the experimental branch into the master branch.
-To merge two branches together, ensure you are located in the branch you want to fold changes *into*.
+To merge two branches together, ensure you are on the branch you want to fold changes *into*.
-In this case, we want to be in the master branch:
+In this case, we want to be on the master branch:

 ```
 $ git branch